Introduction and What to Expect

 3. The Match

 ResEd uses the Gale-Shapley algorithm to produce optimal matches between applicants’ and houses’ preferences.
 Neither location managers nor applicants should attempt to circumvent or control “The Match” by communicating their intentions about their ranked lists.
 Applicants and location managers should compose their lists free from pressure or influence.
 You can learn more about The Match by watching this short video.

 4. Post Match

 The Post-Match process is the process whereby houses will fill any vacancies after The Match.
 All houses with vacancies will be able to review applications of any unmatched applicant (including those who applied by the deadline, regardless of whether they applied to the role or house originally).
 When houses have decided they would like to extend an offer, they will notify email@example.com.
 You will access this process via the Post-Match portal in selection.stanford.edu.
-All offers must be given by ResEd and accepted by applicants via selection.stanford.edu to ensure that future staff are able to agree to/sign their staff agreements and to avoid any undue pressure on applicants to accept an offer without considering it fully.
+All offers must be given by ResEd and accepted by applicants via selection.stanford.edu to ensure that future student leaders are able to agree to/sign their student leader agreements and to avoid any undue pressure on applicants to accept an offer without considering it fully.